Respect. Now. Always. support

 Counselling services which support people who have experienced sexual assault or sexual harassment also provide support to their family, friends, colleagues, and those who recieve a disclosure.
 If you find someone’s dislcosure has impacted on your wellbeing, then you are encouraged to contact a support service.

-1800 RESPECT – Rape & Domestic Violence Service Australia (1800 737 732) provide support to friends, relatives, colleagues and professionals dealing with vicarious trauma.
+NSW Rape Crisis (provided by Rape & Domestic Violence Service Australia) (1800 424 017) deliver support to friends, relatives, colleagues and professionals who experience and/or work with vicarious trauma.

 If you are a staff member, you are encouraged to contact the Employee Assistance Program (EAP), which is a free confidential counselling, coaching and wellbeing service.
-The EAP service is provided 24/7 by Davidson Trahaire Corpsych (DTC).
+The EAP service is provided 24/7 by Benestar.

 What are the effects of sexual assault and sexual harassment?